MLLMs-Augmented Visual-Language Representation Learning: Method

 \subsection{Text Shearing}

-To eliminate the impact of caption length, we propose text shearing to make the length of the extended captions as same as the raw ones.
+To eliminate the impact of excessive caption length, we propose text shearing to make the length of the extended captions as same as the raw ones.
 Specifically, we add a token number $T$ as a limit when using MLLMs to generate captions.
-To prevent the generated caption from having incomplete expressions, we intercept the first complete clause in the generated caption.
+To prevent the generated captions from having incomplete expressions, we intercept the first complete clause in the generated caption.
 Therefore, Eq.~\ref{eq:multicaption} can be rewritten as:

 For the setting of $T$, we use a simple but effective strategy.
 We set it to the average length of the original captions to mimic human annotation.
-By controlling the length of generated captions, we hope to effectively reduce the impact of MLLM's hallucination and its intrinsic caption style.
+By controlling the length of generated captions, we hope to effectively reduce the impact of MLLMs' hallucinations and their monotonous language styles.

 Then, we jointly use original captions and newly generated captions to construct a new dataset.
-The new image-text pairs can be expressed as $\{x_I , x_T'\}=\{x_I , c_1^{i'}\},\{x_I , c_2^{i'}\}\cdots,\{x_I , c_k^{i'}\}$, where $k$ represents the number of MLLM.
+The new image-text pairs can be expressed as $\{x_I , x_T'\}=\{x_I , c_1^{i'}\},\{x_I , c_2^{i'}\}\cdots,\{x_I , c_k^{i'}\}$, where $k$ represents the number of MLLMs.
 We use the enhanced dataset for subsequent standard visual-language pre-training.
 Taking CLIP as an example, the loss on the image can be written as:

 The total loss $L=(L_I+L_T)/2$.
 The parameters $\beta$ for CLIP is updated by minimizing $L$: